digidem/unordered-materialized-kv/readme.md

 You can pass in a function as `opts.onremove` that will be called with an array of string keys after those keys are removed from the database due to linking.

+You can pass in a function as `opts.onupdate` that will be called after every batch is written with an object mapping keys to arrays of ids which represent the new values you would obtain from `get()` for that key.
+This is useful for implementing live queries or subscriptions.

 ## kv.batch(rows, cb)

 Write an array of `rows` into the `kv`.
 Each `row` in the `rows` array has: